JuliaLang/julia/README.md

 The core of the Julia implementation is licensed under the [MIT license][MIT].
 Various libraries used by the Julia environment include their own licenses such as the [GPL], [LGPL], and [BSD] (therefore the environment, which consists of the language, user interfaces, and libraries, is under the GPL).
-Users can easily combine their own code or even proprietary third-party libraries, should they choose to.
+Users can legally combine Julia with their own C/Fortran code or proprietary third-party libraries, should they choose to.
-Furthermore, Julia makes it easy to call functions from [external C and Fortran shared libraries](https://github.com/JuliaLang/julia/wiki/Calling-C-and-Fortran-Code), without writing any wrapper code, or even recompiling code.
+Furthermore, Julia makes it [easy to call functions](https://github.com/JuliaLang/julia/wiki/Calling-C-and-Fortran-Code) from external C and Fortran shared libraries, without writing any wrapper code or even recompiling existing code.
 You can try calling external library functions directly from Julia's interactive prompt, playing with the interface and getting immediate feedback until you get it right.
 See [LICENSE](https://github.com/JuliaLang/julia/blob/master/LICENSE) for the full terms Julia's licensing.